ronanociosoig/Tuist-Pokedex/README.md

 Choosing to catch the Pokemon will dismiss the screen, store the data to the file system, and return to the Home scene.

 Tapping on the lower button opens the Backpack scene, which displays all the caught Pokemons in a grid.
 Tapping on a Pokemon opens the Detail Scene and it provides more details in terms of properties and the date and time it was caught.

+## Tuist

+Run the code in this repo requires the prior installation of [tuist.io](https://tuist.io) version 1.52.
+It is not compatible with Tuist 2.x.
+Generate the project and workspace by running [tuist generate](https://tuist.io/docs/usage/get-started/), and then `tuist focus Pokedex` to open the project.

+## Modular Approach

+The project follows the micro-feature modular architectual pattern promoted by the Tuist team ([see here](https://docs.tuist.io/building-at-scale/microfeatures))
+Each scene is definded as a separate feature module (Home, Catch, Backpack and Detail), along with additional modules for Common, Network, Haneke image library, and the main application.
+The project can focus on any one, or a combination of these modules, the testing target, or the example application that validates each module.

+Run `tuist edit` and view the Project.swift manifest to see the structure and how dependencies are defined and linked.

 ## Architecture